digipres/publications/ipres/ipres-2019/papers/a-cost-model-for-analysing-and-controlling-the-cost-of-long-term.md

   management costs.
 But is this assumption correct?
 And how can we control the cost of curating digital collections in the long term?
 creators:
-- van Velzen, E.
+- E. van Velzen
-- Swagemakers, W.
+- W. Swagemakers
-- Uffen, H.
+- H. Uffen
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079781/download
 grand_parent: iPRES